isomerpages/moe-aes/_student-development/Catholic Education.md

-Young Montfortian Associates (YMA), a co-curricular activity (CCA) started in 2019, is a group of youths in our school who live, share and promote the spirituality of a total commitment to Jesus through Mary.
-YMA is a compulsory second CCA for all new Secondary 1 Catholic students. (both pictures as below)
+Young Montfortian Associates (YMA), a co-curricular activity (CCA) started in 2019, is a group of youths in our school who live, share and promote the spirituality of a total commitment to Jesus through Mary.&nbsp; YMA is a compulsory second CCA for all new Secondary 1 Catholic students. (both pictures as below)